oSoc18/FRIS/README.md

 ## Before you run

 Before you can run the webapp you'll have to :
 (NOTE: all this is done in command line interface)
  - Navigate to FRIS\Frontend\src
 ```bash
 cd \FRIS\Frontend\src
 ```
- - run: 'npm install' to get the necessary node modules.
+ - Install the necessary node modules.
 ```bash
 npm install
 ```